waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - An NPC mentioned that people often lose things in the Underground Path.
 This could be a hint for a hidden item.

 ## V. Current Tasks & Plans
-- Get to Vermilion City to get HM01 Cut.
+- **Primary Objective:** Explore the S.S.
+Anne to find the Captain and get HM01 (Cut).
-- Current path: Route 6 -> Vermilion City.
+- **Method:** Use the `ship_explorer_agent` to systematically clear all floors and cabins.
-- **Reminder:** Before adding nodes/edges to the World Knowledge Graph, always check if they already exist to avoid errors.
+- **Secondary Objective:** Defeat all trainers on the S.S.
+Anne for EXP and to clear paths.
-- **Strength:** An NPC on the S.S.
+- **Game Mechanic Note:** An NPC on the S.S.
 Anne B1F mentioned that the move STRENGTH can be used to move big rocks.

 ### Vermilion City
 - The building at (28,4) to (32,8) visually resembles a Pokémon Center but does not have a functional warp at its apparent entrance (29,7).
 It is likely a decoy.